kfbishop/prez/README.md

 ```

 * edit your slides from `slides` folder (html or [markdown](https://www.npmjs.com/package/marked))
+* dynamic content insertion can be performed using [Mustache](https://github.com/janl/mustache.js) tagging, sourced from content in the `data` folder.
 * if you need some assets, you can work in `images`, `css`, `js`, `media` folders and use `includes.txt`
 * your slideshow is automatically built into `build` folder
 * your slideshow is hosted and your browser is opened to localhost:9000